kristinemlarson/gnssrefl/README.md

 - wantCompression, boolean, compress SNR files
 - screenstats, boolean, whether minimal periodogram results come to screen
 - refraction, boolean, whether simple refraction model is applied.
 - plt_screen: boolean, whether SNR data and periodogram are plotted to the screen
+- NReg [min and max required] : define the RH region where the "noise value" for the periodogram is computed.
+This is used to compute the peak to noise ratio used i n QC.
 - (*this option has been removed*) seekRinex: boolean, whether code looks for RINEX at an archive